NaomiProject/naomi-docs/setup/index.md

-Once the software is installed then the Naomi system is runnable, however, to get it meaningfully operational with full access to the pre-installed speechhandler plugins, ie. Naomi's skills, requires some initiallization.
+Once the software is installed then the Naomi system is runnable, however, to get it meaningfully operational with full access to the pre-installed speechhandler plugins, ie. Naomi's skills, requires some initialization.
 In addition, there is the opportunity to customize many of the operational options available.

 ## Hardware Setup